 Why I chose Masterbooks for language arts, math, and science

-I have been eyeballing a Christian focused homeschool company called Masterbooks for months now.
-It’s a pretty popular company within Charlotte Mason homeschool circles.
 It’s not truly “Charlotte Mason” (dismiss if you don’t care at all), but the lessons are short, there’s picture study involved, recitation, and living stories.

-They have pretty much every subject for every grade, although you can just use one if you like.
+They have pretty much every subject for every grade, although you can just use one subject if you like.

 Masterbooks is bible based